Winter sports activitiesWinter sports activities

 If you are among those who love the bright starry sky, the scents of the forest, or if you’re simply a lover of winter activities…

-Then today’s article is dedicated to you.
+Then this article is dedicated to you.

 We selected some ideas/events dedicated to all those who would like to spend the Christmas holidays on our Apennines.
 A border mountainous area between Emilia-Romagna and Tuscany that still represents a wild place and that offers the most loyal landscapes and panoramas that are difficult to repeat.